radius-project/design-notes/architecture/2024-11-authz-feature-spec.md

 **Result**

-1. The `recipe-admin` role is granted to the cloud engineering and DBA groups to register and unregistered recipes on environments in resource groups in scope
+1. The `recipe-admin` role is granted to the cloud engineering and DBA groups to register and unregistered recipes on environments in resource groups in scope (if exists, update the role assignment and inform user)

 > [!CAUTION]
 >